Eventual-Inc/Daft/docs/source/user_guide/daft_in_depth/dataframe-operations.rst

 Repartitioning
 --------------

-Daft is a distributed DataFrame, and the dataframe is broken in multiple "partitions" which are distributed across the cluster.
+Daft is a distributed DataFrame, and the dataframe is broken into multiple "partitions" which are processed in parallel across the cores in your machine or cluster.

 You may choose to increase or decrease the number of partitions with :meth:`df.repartition() <daft.DataFrame.partition>`.